containers/podman/docs/source/markdown/podman-network-inspect.1.md

 % podman-network-inspect(1)

 ## NAME
-podman\-network\-inspect - Displays the raw CNI network configuration for one or more networks
+podman\-network\-inspect - Displays the raw network configuration for one or more networks

 ## SYNOPSIS
 **podman network inspect** [*options*] *network* [*network* ...]